UTeach AP CSA

-AP Computer Science A is a rigorous, college-level course designed to prepare students for advanced coursework and potential career pathways in computer science.
+AP Computer Science A is a rigorous college-level course designed to prepare students for advanced coursework and potential career pathways in computer science.

-UTeach AP CS A Course Overview
+Course Overview

 This curriculum immerses students in Java programming topics (e.g. abstraction, algorithms, data structures, object-oriented programming) and prepares students for advanced college coursework and potential career pathways in computer science.